NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 Server features:
 * [UnaryCall][]
 * [Compressable Payload][]
-* Echoes authenticated username in SimpeResponse.username
+* SimpeResponse.username
-* Echoes OAuth scope in SimpleResponse.oauth_scope
+* SimpleResponse.oauth_scope

 Procedure:
- 1. Client sets --default_service_account with GCE service account email and --oauth_scope with the OAuth scope to use.
-For testing against https://grpc-test.sandbox.google.com, "https://www.googleapis.com/auth/xapi.zoo" should be passed in as --oauth_scope.
+ 1. Client sets flags default_service_account with GCE service account name and oauth_scope with the oauth scope to use.
  2. Client configures channel to use GCECredentials
  3. Client calls UnaryCall on the channel with: